A brief biographical account of Anders O. Aasen, 1874 – 1974.

 Biography and legal documents of early Tacoma shipbuilder Edward Johnson from Vanersborg, Sweden.

 The collection contains three different articles.
 An American Manifesto by Norwegian Immigrants, and John Johnson, Private, 15th Wisconsin Regiment contains letter(s) by Johnson.
 To Find a Better Destiny by Gene Estensen is not directly connected to Johnson, but bring up immigration and its struggles as Johnson did in his letters.

 The collection consists of a letter from Gudmund Alfsen in Norway to his brother Sjur in America, and a Norwegian Lutheran Church pamphlet on prayer

 This collection consists of copies of personal documents of Swedish emigrants, Olof and Lars Johnson, 1886 – 1982.

 Collection comprised of journal articles about novelist Simon Johnson and containing his short stories, 1980.

 Guide to Dinus Jonsson and Kristjana Andresdottir

-The collection consists of a document describing the landscape and history of inhabitants and culture of Iceland.
-It also covers emigration from Iceland.
-Also included is genealogical information linking Kristjana Jonsson to King Harald, an article about Dinus Jónsson and Kristjana Andrésdóttir describing their immigration and family genealogy and a letter to Bjorn Stefansson from his brother Sigurbjörn Stefansson in Sandgerdi, Gullbringasysla, Iceland, dated 27 February 1947.
+The collection consists of a document describing the landscape and history of inhabitants on Iceland.
+Included is the genealogical information linking Kristjana Jonsson to King Harald, an article about Dinus Jónsson and Kristjana Andrésdóttir describing their immigration and family genealogy and a letter to Bjorn Stefansson from his brother Sigurbjörn Stefansson in Sandgerdi, Gullbringasysla, Iceland, dated 27 February 1947.

 Guide to the Kenneth A. Jorgenson Collection